sibusisombenenge/wifi-security-auditor/SECURITY.md

 # Security Policy

+For project overview, features, and architecture, see [README.md](README.md).

 ## Threat Model

 SA WiFi Guard is a client-side educational tool.
 It collects no user data, makes no external network requests, and stores nothing server-side.
 The attack surface is intentionally minimal.

 ### What this app does
 - Runs entirely in the browser
-- Accepts user input (router brand, security type selection)
+- Accepts user input (router brand, security type selection via controlled dropdowns)
 - Renders router-specific remediation instructions
 - Links to local router admin interfaces (e.g. `http://192.168.8.1`)